ajannat/ajannat/README.md

 - 🔭 Currently working on a JAVA EE Application
 - 🌱 Currently learning Node JS and Mongo DB
-- 👯 Looking to contribute on open-source projects related to software development
+- 👯 Looking to contribute to open-source projects related to software development
 - 💬 Open to discussions about software engineering
 - 📖 Currently reading some books on JAVA